 If you think that your employer is not in compliance with the requirements of the Stop Sexual Harassment in NYC Act, please contact the Commission by calling the Commission’s Infoline at (212) 416-0197 or by filling out an online inquiry form.

 Employers are required to:

-1. Provide anti-sexual harassment training to their employees every year.
+1. Provide sexual harassment prevention training to their employees every year.

 2. Post a notice of employee’s rights.